lachenmayer/pixi.js/README.md

 Want to be part of the pixi.js project?
 Great!
 All are welcome!
 We will get there quicker together :)
 Whether you find a bug, have a great feature request or you fancy owning a task from the road map above feel free to get in touch.

+A couple of things to ensure smooth development:

+- Make sure to submit all PRs to the `dev` branch (not master).
+- Only commit the files that must be changed.
+- Don't commit new builds, make sure to run grunt to ensure there are no errors but don't commit the new builds you make.

 ### How to build ###

 PixiJS is build with Grunt.
 If you don't already have this, go install Node and NPM then install the Grunt Command Line.